 The advantages of virtual reality to train customer facing staff in handling conflict lie in the fact that you can design multiple scenarios, and create an experience that gives choices between possible responses and how they are received by the customers.
 The staff can do these experiences again and again, on their own time, thereby, making them ready for the shop floor in 30% of the time that classroom training would typically take.

 - Controlled, monitored learning environment on the trainee's own phones

-- Understanding Customer behavior and handling by experiencing situations in a setting that feels just about real
+- Understanding customer behavior and handling by experiencing situations in a setting that feels just about real

 - Train remotely - save time and money spent on logistics, trainers and real estate

-- Shrinking on-boarding time
+- Shrinking on-boarding time for a new person

 - Controlled exposure to stressful situations